jmt-genius/forta-challenge/README.md

 Alerts fired by this Bot

 - FORTA-1
-  - Fired when a transaction contains a Swap event that is from Uniswap V3
+  - Fired when a transaction contains a Swap event from Uniswap V3.
-  - Severity is always set to "info"
+  - Severity is always set to `"info"`.
-  - Type is always set to "info"
+  - Type is always set to `"info"`.
-  - Metadata contains:
+  - **Metadata**:
-    - poolAddress: The address of Uniswap V3 Pool smart contract
+    - `poolAddress`: The address of the Uniswap V3 Pool smart contract.
-    - sender: The address of the account that initiated the Swap
+    - `sender`: The address of the account that initiated the Swap.
-    - receipient: The address of the account that received the swapped tokens
+    - `recipient`: The address of the account that received the swapped tokens.
-    - amount0: The amount of token0 swapped
+    - `amount0`: The amount of token0 swapped.
-    - amount1: The amount of token1 swapped
+    - `amount1`: The amount of token1 swapped.
-    - liquidity: The amount of liquidity in the Swap
+    - `liquidity`: The amount of liquidity in the Swap.

 ## Test Data